kellyshreeve/AB-testing-rides-analysis/README.md

 ## Data Acquisition

-The data were retrieved through HTML parsing a web page and SQL queries of a large database provided by TripleTen.
-Data were downloaded into csvs, and then uploaded into Python for analysis.
+The data were retrieved through HTML parsing and SQL queries of a large database provided by TripleTen.

 ## Data Preprocessing